Gift Icon

 As time passes, travel needs are increased due to automobile dependency.
 According to Whiteleg, people that travel using technology to reach bigger speeds, maintain the same contact number.
 They play, sleep, eat, and work in similar proportions.
 The only difference is the distance between the places where they perform these activities.

 However, when everyone owns cars at similar levels, there is no longer a competitive advantage.
 Instead of a luxury, automobiles are now a necessity.
-Until travel time, car costs, and congestion limits them, people increase their driving amount to keep up with their neighbors.
+Until travel time, car costs, and congestion limit them, people increase their driving amount to keep up with their neighbors.
 By offering and incentivizing better land use and transportation patterns, a balanced transport system may result in reduced travel time for everyone.

 There are several factors that affect travel time.
 People who use public transit face lower costs for their travel time.
 The same can be said about rideshare passengers.
 Those who pay the most are people who own automobiles, especially if traffic conditions are congested.

 There is less stress for passengers, and travel time can be used for work, reading, or resting.
-As a result, by balancing the current transportation system, costs involved in travel time may be reduce since people would have alternatives to choose from in order to optimize their money and time expenditure.
+As a result, by balancing the current transportation system, costs involved in travel time may be reduced since people would have alternatives to choose from in order to optimize their money and time expenditure.

 Automobile dependency costs